top of page

 Step 1: Remove Debris

 The first repair step is to remove any visible debris from the washed-out sections.
 This includes branches, leaves, and loose gravel.
-Cleaning the driveway is vital as it provides a clear area to work on and enables a better assessment of the damage.
+Cleaning the driveway is vital as it provides a clear area to work on and allows for a better assessment of the damage.

-A clean driveway also prevents future drainage issues, which can worsen after heavy rainfall.
+A clean driveway also prevents future drainage issues that can worsen after heavy rainfall.
 According to studies, unmanaged debris can lead to a 30% increase in runoff water, intensifying washouts.

 Step 2: Fill in Washouts

-Next, fill in the washed-out areas using a combination of crushed stone or gravel.
-Start with a base of larger stones to create stability.
-Then, layer smaller stones on top until you reach the desired surface level.
+Next, fill in the washed-out areas using a combination of crushed stone and gravel.
+Start with a base of larger stones to create stability, and then layer smaller stones on top until you reach the desired surface level.

 Overfilling slightly is advisable because compaction will settle the material.
 Use your shovel to spread the material evenly, ensuring the surface remains level.
 A well-filled area will make your driveway more resilient to heavy rains.